 The important part of this section is a reminder that colors don’t live in a vacuum.
 How they relate to each other is complex and pairing them not only with other colors that complement them but in degrees and quantities that work well together is important.
 When I show that orange and yellow are working well together, always keep in mind the context and how much of each there are.
 There might be a tiny sliver of yellow, so it’s not just that they work well, but how much of each and where.

 Part Three – On the absence of color and well done monochromatic color schemes

-Taking color out of the mix entirely – for certain parts of a website – or composition in general can be a simple yet classy way to increase the seriousness, or elevate the intensity of a piece.
-This is evidenced by how we feel when we see a black and white photo; either we sense a certain self-importance or appreciate the simplicity and recognize an air of positive sophistication.
+Taking color out of the mix entirely – for certain parts of a website – or composition, in general, can be a simple yet classy way to increase the seriousness, or elevate the intensity of a piece.
+This is evidenced by how we feel when we see a black and white photo; either we sense certain self-importance or appreciate the simplicity and recognize an air of positive sophistication.

 This concept and tone are also present in websites where only one color and various hues of that color are used, allowing the eyes to rest and revel in all that is blue, or all that is green, or 3 shades of purple.
 I will also include some monochromatic + 1 color schemes which mean black, white, any shades of gray plus one other color and it’s shaded.
 The same general principles are at play in each of these scenario’s in that by eliminating all other colors except a select few you can actually enhance the way the few remaining colors play together and increase the dramatic tension of website – if it’s done well.

 Slate: #262626 – Repeat after me, all grays are not equal